Protecting spin squeezing from decoherence: Experimental implementation

 \section{Experimental implementation}

-Let us now consider the possible experimental implementation.
+We now consider the possible experimental implementation.
 The bound state and its dynamical effect have been observed in circuit QED systems \cite{nat.phys.1} and ultra-cold atom systems \cite{nature5,Kwon2022,Kim2025}.
 Spin squeezing in atomic ensembles has achieved levels of up to 20 dB \cite{Hosten2016}, with free evolution times that extend up to 1 second \cite{PRXQuantum.4.020322}.
-The Ohmic spectral density can be effectively approximated by a sum of Lorentzian lines determined by the motional modes of the structured environment \cite{PhysRevLett.120.030402,Lemmer2018}.
-Based on existing experimental evidence \cite{Franke2023,PhysRevA.109.062402,Bruzewicz2016}, we propose a feasible scheme utilizing a two-dimensional (2D) trapped-ion platform to verify our result, as sketched in Fig.~\ref{scheme}.
+The Ohmic spectral density can be effectively approximated by a sum of Lorentzian lines determined by the motional modes of the structured environment \cite{PhysRevLett.120.030402,Lemmer2018} and has been simulated in circuit QED \cite{FornDiaz2017,Magazzù2018} and trapped ion \cite{Sun2025} systems.
+Based on existing experimental evidence \cite{Franke2023,PhysRevA.109.062402,Bruzewicz2016,Sun2025}, we propose a feasible scheme utilizing a two-dimensional (2D) trapped-ion platform to verify our result, as sketched in Fig.~\ref{scheme}.
 The efficient loading of a small 2D ion array has been experimentally demonstrated \cite{Bruzewicz2016}.
-The 2D ion array consists of $N$ 1D ion chains.
-The $N$ ions at the end of each chain, depicted as the orange spheres in Fig.~\ref{scheme}, form the spins of the system.
-These edge ions can be prepared in a spin squeezed state via a global addressing beam which induces power-law transverse-field Ising interactions between spins \cite{Franke2023}.
+The array consists of $N$ 1D ion chains.
+The $N$ ions at the end of each chain, depicted as the orange spheres in Fig.~\ref{scheme}, form the system spins.
+They can be prepared in a spin squeezed state via a global addressing beam which induces power-law transverse-field Ising interactions between spins \cite{Franke2023}.
 The rest of the ions in each chain serve as the environment for the corresponding edge ion, and together they realize the Hamiltonian (\ref{totalH}) in each chain.
-A single chain governed by such a Hamiltonian was realized in a recent experiment \cite{PhysRevA.109.062402}, where it was also successfully shown that an environment with effective Ohmic spectral density can be engineered.
-The experimental parameters can be tuned so that the condition for formation of the bound state can be met.
+A single chain governed by such a Hamiltonian was recently realized \cite{PhysRevA.109.062402,Sun2025}, where an environment with an Ohmic spectral density was engineered.
+The parameters are tuned so that the condition for forming the bound state is met.
 These experimental advances provide strong supports for the realizability of our result.